 Next, we need to understand the context.
 So if we look at the next verse we see that it starts with “Nevertheless.”
 This connects the thought of verse 1 with the next four verses where Paul talks about the need for men and women to be married in order to avoid sexual immorality.

-Now we must ask, “Is Paul making a statement that it is not good for a man to hold hands, hug or give an “occasional peck on the cheek” to a woman?”
+Now we must ask, “Is Paul making a statement that it is not good for a man to hold hands, hug or give an “occasional kiss on the cheek” to a woman?”
 The answer is “no” since verses 2 through 5 are about the need for a man and his wife to have regular sexual relations in order to avoid sexual sin.
 It appears Paul is responding to a statement from the Corinthians that said, “It was good for man not to touch a woman.”
 Paul is disagreeing with that statement.

 In fact, Paul goes on to warn husbands and wives to not deprive one another of sexual relations.
 Notice the Holy Spirit’s statement,